abhishekkumar2718/GSoC20/mergetool.md

 Merge conflicts are of four types - Symbolic link conflict, deleted file conflict, submodule conflict, and file conflict.

-First three type of conflict occurs when either local or remote is a symlink, deleted file or part of a submodule.
+First three types of conflict occurs when either local or remote is a symlink, deleted file or part of a submodule.

 Checking out the appropriate version of the file from the index resolves